Bug #43586

 If you have one, then don't just do the `ceph osd crush weight-set rm-compat` because it will likely trigger a lot of data movement.

-#11 Updated by Thomas Schneider almost 4 years ago
+Updated by Thomas Schneider about 4 years ago

 With regards to weight-set I remember that I executeded this command in the past: